KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 > Dealing with retina displays is a pain in the ass.

 Let me tell you this: dealing with retina displays is a pain in the ass.
 God, this is so annoying.
-I don't even know why we came to have such a thing… Did we really need it?
+I don’t even know why we came to have such a thing… Did we really need it?
 In any case, this so-called "feature" involves a lot of things like:

 - having to deal with more files for every image,
 - having to deal with big files that can be heavy,